NSYSU-AI-Lab-116/Auto-meta-heuristic-with-transformers/research_workspace/auto-metaheuristic/ResearchArchitecture.md

 - <span style="color:yellow">With/Without attention</span>
 - <span style="color:yellow">random hyper-param for hyper-heuristic</span>
 - other rule base

+## <span style="color:red">GOALS</span>

+1. Get SA MUCH AS POSSIBLE labled function from this hyper-heuristic algorithm's result in order to make the Transformer of automated meta-heuristic

+2. Get the best combination of meta-heuristic algorithm

 ## Ideas (Write down your ideas here)